RBhuiya/GIS-Drone-and-Machine-Learning-for-Resource-Mapping/README.md

 •	Analyse how much boundary each district shares with others.
 •	Gain insights into administrative divisions and border-sharing relationships, which could be useful for policymaking, resource distribution, and regional planning.

-# Developed By
+# Author
-Rahul Bhuiya
+Rahul Bhuiya | 4th year CSE-AIML student at MCKVIE'26🎓